arreyder/gobuildcache/README.md

 export S3_BUCKET=$BUCKET_NAME
 ```

-You'll also have to provide AWS credentials. `gobuildcaceh` embeds the AWS V2 S3 SDK so any method of providing credentials to that library will work, but the simplest is to us environment variables as demonstrated below.
+You'll also have to provide AWS credentials. `gobuildcache` embeds the AWS V2 S3 SDK so any method of providing credentials to that library will work, but the simplest is to us environment variables as demonstrated below.

 ```bash
 export GOCACHEPROG=gobuildcache